LunarioTK/MentalHealthApp/README.md

 App test from dribble.
 Stil learning.
 Second app upload.

-Didn't do everything that was shown on the dribble illustration, but the basics are working.
+I haven't done everything shown in the dribbling illustration, but the basics are working.

 ## Link